MCOfficer/prometheus-http-exporter/README.md

 **`honor_timestamps` is true by default and may be omitted.** It is not recommended to set it to false;
 In that case Prometheus will give the metrics a fresh timestamp on every scrape, even if the exporter hasn't updated some metric in hours.
-It makes for better-looking dashboards, but at the cost of polluting prometheus with misleading data.
+It makes for better-looking dashboards, but at the cost of polluting Prometheus with misleading data.

 `scrape_interval` may be set as low as possible, at least as low as the shortest scheduled target.